 What is the issue?

-Congress established the PSLF Program in 2007.
+Congress established the Public Service Loan Forgiveness (PSLF) Program in 2007.
 Under this program, if the individual with the loan has worked a minimum of 10 years of full-time work (defined as a minimum of 30 hours per week) for a designated 501(c)(3) nonprofit organization or government entity (state, local, federal, or tribal) and makes all student loan payments for 120 months (10 years), then all remaining student loan debt is forgiven.

 Why do nonprofits care?

-This program offers an important benefit for recruiting staff into the nonprofit sector.
-It allows nonprofits to compete with higher salaries offered in the private sector.
+This program offers an important benefit for recruiting staff into the nonprofit sector, competing with higher salaries offered in the private sector.
+Under PSLF, a total of $78 billion of loans have been forgiven, aiding 1,069,000 borrowers with an average loan balance of $73,000.

 Another option